AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-errorimage.md

 `ErrorImage=myCatalog/onError`

-For this example, the text will be rendered using the default font, font color, and font size.
+For this example, the text is rendered using the default font, font color, and font size.

 ## See also {#section-bbf1f85fc0a34033bdda1dd3e4e0bbb6}